deepta03/deepta03.github.io/README.md

 **1. Why is Markdown better than a word processor?**

 Andrew Etter nicely explained in his book why Markdown is a better choice than a Word processor.
 While Word processors do a good job at resume writing and editing or creating PDF, it does not support version control which is essential for documentation.
 Also, it is difficult to convert a Word file to HTML.
-On the other hand, Markdown supoorts version control and is suitable for creating websites.
+On the other hand, Markdown supports version control and is suitable for creating websites.
 Therefore, the fact of it being free, easy to learn sets it apart from a word processor when it comes to documentation.

 **2. Why is my resume not showing up?**